 Any law is easily scrutinized not by whether “we think it has merit”, but by the question “does this law protect an unwilling party against aggression?”.

 If the answer is “no” or worse, the law protects an aggressor or inhibits willing parties from free exchange, it must be wiped from the books.
 Those so inclined may toast its demise over two fingers of bourbon.

 As the French say, voila.

-Our problems are solved with enough time to discuss poetry and scones.
+Our problems are solved with enough time to discuss poetry over scones.
 What about healthcare?
 Housing?
 College costs?
 The environment?
 Mass-shootings?
 Racism?

 Let’s see what happens in each…

 Healthcare is a steaming pile of dung, and your government is the one to thank.
 They can no more fix healthcare than a golden retriever can prepare a broccoli casserole.
 Put the dog back in his crate.